Kraussie/preppy-purity-test/README.md

 - http --> https re-reroute setup in nginx config [[TUTORIAL]](https://linuxize.com/post/redirect-http-to-https-in-nginx/)

 # **TO DO**
-- Create personalized questions for other schools
+- Add routing for new schools
-- Route personalized questions to test.html
-- Add Simple Analytics Tracking
 - Create stats/results page